Lab-Brat/labbrat.net/content/blog/gsoc2023/final_report.md

 and mobile apps with Flutter and Firebase.
 To maintain the quality of my work, I tested the code in Docker containers, virtual machines and physical hardware.
-Additionally, I built and deployed CI/CD pipelines with Github Actions to automate packaging.
+Additionally, I built and deployed CI/CD pipelines with GitHub Actions to automate packaging.
 Beyond the technical side, I engaged actively with Gentoo community, utilizing IRC chats and forums.
 Through these platforms, I addressed and resolved issues on both GitHub and Gentoo Bugs, enriching my understanding and refining my skills.